NLPH/NLPH/README.md

 ## How can I help?
 - Email us at [NLPH.Project@gmail.com](mailto:NLPH.Project@gmail.com)
 - Come to our meetings.
 Email us for details.
+- If you are associated with an organization that already has good, working solutions for some of the problems we are interested in, and you'd like to consider sharing those solutions (or a subset thereof) in a suitable open license, we'd love to hear from you!

 ## References